kiprutobarno/mpesa-web-integration/README.md

 # Lipa Na Mpesa Integration
-This application demonstrates MPESA STK Push functionality that allows a Business to send an STK Push to a cutomer's Safaricom MPESA line.
-The Customer would then just need to input his MPESA PIN to authroize the trabsaction
+This application demonstrates MPESA STK Push functionality that allows a Business to send an STK Push to a cutomer's Safaricom MPESA line to fullfill a payment request.
+The customer would then just need to input his/her MPESA PIN to authorize and complete the payment transaction
 #### Technologies
 1. React
 2. Redux